 Everyone at head office is covered by our group life assurance policy.
 It’s worth 2x your salary, or 4x your salary if you are paid £50k or more.
 That means if you were to die while you work for us, your named beneficiary would receive a tax free lump sum worth 2 (or 4) years of your salary.

 Staff Discount & Staff Shop

-Everyone at Superdry gets 50% off everything bought in our UK standalone stores (not including House of Fraser concessions) and online, and 30% off in our outlet stores.
-You can only use your discount to buy products for yourself, though we do also offer limited friends and family discounts from time to time.
-We also have a shop at our head office that stocks heavily discounted Superdry sample products which are available to buy for anyone you choose.
+Everyone at Superdry gets 50% off everything bought in our UK standalone stores and online, and 30% off in our outlet stores.
+You can use your discount to buy products for yourself, friends and family up to an annual spending limit.
+We also have a shop at our head office that stocks heavily discounted Superdry sample products which are available to buy.

 We regularly offer our people the chance to join Sharesave.
 You save money each month from your wages and at the end of 3 years you use your savings to buy discounted Superdry shares.
 You can then keep them or sell them, hopefully for a profit.
 The best thing is, you can’t lose money, only make it!

 Private Medical Insurance

 Senior managers and senior contributors are eligible for private medical insurance, which is a taxable benefit.
 This gives you peace of mind that you will be able to have private treatment in the event of illness.

 Every employee can elect to take part of their salary in childcare vouchers.
 These come out of your pre-tax salary, so if you have a child that goes to a registered childcare provider, they’re a good way to save money on your childcare costs compared to paying for it out of your after-tax salary.